-6 SBOL Visual Diagram Language
+5 SBOL Visual Diagram Language

 An SBOL Visual diagram represents information about the structure of a nucleic acid design and its associated molecular species and interactions.
 If desired, an SBOL Visual diagram may also be associated with a machine-interpretable model (e.g., in SBOL, GenBank, or SBML format).
 In this document we describe the association for the SBOL 2 data model, which provides a formal semantic grounding for all elements of an SBOL Visual diagram, but equivalent associations may be made between diagram elements and other models.
 In terms of the SBOL 2 data model, the description of a nucleic acid design is formally defined as a representation of a ComponentDefinition with a nucleic acid type, the Component and SequenceAnnotation objects describing the features and sub-structure of the design, and SequenceConstraint information on the relative positions of such elements.
-The description of a ModuleDefinition, the FunctionalComponent objects describing the nucleic acid designs and other molecular species, and the Interaction and Participation objects describing the runctional relationships.
+The description of interactions between some number of nucleic acid designs and other molecular species is formally defined as a representation of a ModuleDefinition, the FunctionalComponent objects describing the nucleic acid designs and other molecular species, and the Interaction and Participation objects describing their functional relationships.